cognusion/go-jar/docs/godoc.md

     Pool string
     // Finisher is the final handler.
 Mutually exclusive with Pool Finisher string
+    // CacheName is the name of the cache to use, and should match a CachePool CacheName string
     // RateLimit each IP to these many requests/second.
 Also must have the "RateLimiter" handler, or it will be appended to the chain
     RateLimit float64
     // RateLimitPurge is a duration where a limit gets dumped